 The Company has determined that certain costs, primarily mobile app store fees, meet the requirements to be capitalized as a cost of obtaining a contract.
 The Company recognizes an asset for these costs if we expect to recover those costs.
 Mobile app store fees are amortized over the period of contract performance.
-Specifically, the Company capitalizes and amortizes mobile app store fees over the term of the applicable subscription.
+Specifically, the Company capitalizes and amortizes mobile app store fees as revenue is recognized for both subscription and à la carte features.

-During the years ended December 31, 2023 and 2022, the Company recognized expense of \$646.7 million and \$622.5 million, respectively, related to the amortization of these costs.
-The contract asset balances at December 31, 2023, 2022, and 2021 related to costs to obtain a contract are \$33.1 million, \$38.2 million, and \$41.7 million, respectively, included in "Other current assets" in the accompanying consolidated balance sheet.
+During the years ended December 31, 2024 and 2023, the Company recognized expense of \$696.6 million and \$646.7 million, respectively, related to the amortization of these costs.
+The contract asset balances at December 31, 2024, 2023, and 2022 related to costs to obtain a contract are \$28.6 million, \$33.1 million, and \$38.2 million, respectively, included in "Other current assets" in the accompanying consolidated balance sheet.